Canon 1Ds Mark II vs Nikon D7100

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the D7100 uses SDXC cards.
-The D7100 features dual card slots, which can be very useful in case a memory card fails.
+The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the D7100 uses SDXC cards.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The D7100 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1Ds Mark II cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Nikon D7100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.